Caesar-8C/Advanced-Lane-Finding/README.md

 calibration parameters with `cv2.calibrateCamera()`, after that we can use `cv2.undistort()` to undistort the images.

-Here is an example of an undistorted checkerboard image:
+Here is an example of original and undistorted checkerboard images:

 ![checkerboard_distorted][image0]
 ![checkerboard_undistorted][image1]